AuriRex/GTFO_TheArchive/TheArchive.Essentials/Features.md

 Warning!
 Your system might lag / stutter while the game is loading if set to AboveNormal or higher!

-### R1 connect to 19087 games - `[R1]`

-Makes you able to join players who are playing on R1 build 19087 even though you're on 19715.

 ### Remove Chat Restrictions - `[R4-RL]`

 Allows the usage of '>' and '<' characters in chat.

 (Also enables TextMeshPro RichText tags to be used in chat, don't do stupid things!)

-### Rundown 8 Reminder - `[A6]`

-Reminds you to turn off "Remove Story Dialog" for whenever Rundown 8 drops!

 ### Weapon Model Toggle (F2)